 As a Preset Admin, one of your first steps will be connecting a database to Preset so that team members can easily access data and build visualizations.
 Although we have made the database connection process as intuitive as possible, there are times when an error or misconfiguration may appear.

 To help facilitate your success with Preset, we encourage you to read through the best practices and common connection scenarios described below.
-If you're still encountering issues when connecting your database to Preset, please let us know via a Support Ticket so that we can get you up & running as quickly as possible!

 Check #1: Database running?